Ex-Halcyon hedge fund manager turns activist

-Richard Hurowitz, who has been running a $1 billion (641 million pounds) hedge fund since leaving Halcyon Asset Management LLC, made his foray into shareholder activism on Monday by taking on the boards of a Canadian and a German company.
+Dec 12 Richard Hurowitz, who has been running a $1 billion hedge fund since leaving Halcyon Asset Management LLC, made his foray into shareholder activism on Monday by taking on the boards of a Canadian and a German company.

 Whipsawing markets driven by the euro zone debt crisis and uncertainty over global economic growth have made it more challenging for hedge fund managers to deliver the returns they have promised investors, spurring them to try new strategies.